therealwestninja/weld-companion/README.md

 > [!IMPORTANT]
 > **Push requires a GitHub Personal Access Token.** Use a **fine-grained token scoped to that one repo, with Contents: read & write**, and a short expiry.
 Paste it into **⚙ → GitHub push (token)**.
 It's stored locally in the script's storage, sent **only** to `api.github.com` in the `Authorization` header, and is **never logged or written into commit messages**.
 Clear it any time with the same panel.

 Both sides share one mapping.
-Under the gear:
+The **⇅ GitHub** tab has two sections:

 - **Files for this generator** — the DSL and HTML paths, plus optional per-generator `owner` / `repo` / `branch` overrides.
 Paste a full `raw.githubusercontent.com` or `github.com` file URL and it auto-fills owner/repo/branch and reduces the field to the bare path.
 Use this to re-point a generator whose Perchance slug doesn't match its file names (e.g. a random slug like `/fr5y67…`).
 - **Repo defaults (all generators)** — your `owner`, `repo`, `branch`, and path templates (`{name}` expands to the slug).
 Set once; every generator follows.